Skip to contents

 row_cont_msg replaces the default "(continued)" string. gp$continued controls the visual rendering of whatever text row_cont_msg provides.
 The continuation marker only appears on tables with more rows than fit on one page; see vignette("v02-tfl_table_intro") for an example.

-Three boolean arguments switch rules on or off; their corresponding gp keys control line appearance.
+Three boolean arguments switch horizontal rules on or off; their corresponding gp keys control line appearance.
+A vertical separator between row-headers and data columns is also available.

 A horizontal rule drawn immediately below the column header row.